emfcamp/badge-2024-documentation/docs/tildagon-apps/patterns.md

             self.minimise()
 ```

-> [!TIP]
-> **Brightness is handled automatically:**
+!!! info "Brightness is handled automatically"

-> You do not need to read the user's pattern brightness setting or scale your RGB values.
+    You do not need to read the user's pattern brightness setting or scale your RGB values.
 The `PatternDisplay` engine automatically scales all colours returned by `next()` using the global brightness configuration.
 Always return your colours at their full intended brightness (0-255).